erickMartinsSilva/erickMartinsSilva/README.en.md

 Computer Science student at the Federal Center for Technological Education "Celso Suckow da Fonseca" (CEFET/RJ) and Front-end Web Developer in the Computer Society chapter of the IEEE CEFET/RJ Student Branch.

+Currently involved in a Software Development internship at Rio Petroleo, a company that offers tech and engineering consulting services for companies in the oil and gas segment.

 Passionate for developing user-centered web solutions, familiar with Agile development environments, interested in academic research and curious about Blockchain/Web3 programming.

 <h2>⚙️ Skills</h2>